 Feed-in tariff savings and earnings

-Could you earn money from the feed-in tariff?
-We calculate typical costs of renewable energy, plus energy savings and earnings from the feed-in tariff.
+Who earned money from the feed-in tariff?
+We calculate typical costs of installing renewable energy, plus energy savings and earnings from the feed-in tariff.

-However, as a general rule of thumb, you need to offset the upfront cost of installing your system against how much money you'll earn from the different elements of the feed-in tariff and the savings you'll make on your energy bills.
+However, with any renewable payments scheme, as a general rule of thumb, you need to offset the upfront cost of installing your system against how much money you'll earn from it and the savings you'll make on your energy bills.

 Can I make money from solar?